‘Troubling’: Oregon torture suspect held Vegas woman captive

 While details are sparse, investigators say she was found Tuesday, unconscious, bound and near death in Grants Pass.

-Thursday, authorities raided a property in the unincorporated community of Wolf Creek, around 20 miles north of Grants Pass, where they found Foster’s car and arrested a 68-year-old woman for hindering prosecution.
-But, Foster managed to escape.
+On Thursday, authorities raided a property in the unincorporated community of Wolf Creek, around 20 miles north of Grants Pass, where they found Foster’s car and arrested a 68-year-old woman for hindering prosecution.
+But Foster managed to escape.

-According to court documents, the arrested woman, identified as Tina Marie Jones, followed Foster earlier in the day as he drove to a remote spot in Wolf Creek and intentionally drove his car over an embankment.
+According to court documents, the woman who was arrested, identified as Tina Marie Jones, followed Foster earlier in the day as he drove to a remote spot in Wolf Creek and intentionally drove his car over an embankment.
 The court documents say then Jones gave Foster a ride to the property where Foster had been hiding while police searched for him.

 Grants Pass police say Foster is now “actively” using dating apps to potentially find people who can help him avoid the police or find new victims.

-“I’m sure he’s got several tactics, you know, find something that will appeal to the women, he’ll pursue that if there’s something else.
+“I’m sure he’s got several tactics — find something that will appeal to the women, he’ll pursue that if there’s something else.
 If that’s not working, he probably has a Plan B or Plan C that basically appeals to their sympathies or their desires,” Former FBI agent Dennis Franks said.

 Authorities are now offering a $2,500 reward for information leading to the arrest and prosecution of Foster, who they call “extremely dangerous.”